|Other Names||Growler, Orc Horse|

 Huthavar can gallop, but they are slower and less graceful than a horse.

-The huthavar is famous for its foul temper.
+The huthavar is infamous for its foul temper.
 This belligerent and fearsome temperament is displayed for all races except for orcs, for whom the huthavar is much more calm and even tempered.
 Orcs are much better able to handle the huthavar and have had great success in training them.
 Other races, however, have found the huthavar to be hostile, unruly and difficult to train without assistance.
 Some non-orcs have managed to domesticate the huthavar with the help of orcish wranglers.
 It is also known that the huthavar can be drugged with slumberweed which acts as a powerful sedative on this beast.
 While drugged with slumberweed, the beast becomes calm and compliant and will work as a beast of burden or steed.
 However, this drug induced stupor renders the beast completely non-combative.
 It will not fight (not even to defend itself or its young) and cannot be trained for combat.
 When the slumberweed wears off, the huthavar will revert to its normal, foul-tempered nature.